 The photos are ordered chronologically – from the first 2004 attempts up to the newest from 2014.
-Quite a few taken while out shooting with my travel and street photography workshop participants.
+Quite a few taken while out shooting with participants of my photography workshops.

 What is street photography?

-Most people say that street photography features people photographed on the street in unposed situations.
+Most people say that street photography features people photographed public places in un-posed situations.
 In my opinion this definition is too broad as it includes portraiture, travel or editorial photography, which might have nothing to do with the genre.
 However, it can be refined easily to define proper street photography by adding just one word – “a twist”.
 A little twist – something clever, funny, unexpected, surprising or ambiguous.
 Something making you scratch your head, something putting a smile on your face.
-And the photo does not have to be taken on the street – it can be shot indoors, on the beach or in the forest.
+And the photo does not have to be taken in the street – it can be shot indoors, on the beach or in the forest.
 What matters is that little “twist” making it unusual.

-What are the key elements of a good photograph?
-In my opinion it is the content, composition and light.
+What are the key elements of a good single photograph?
+In my opinion it is content, composition and light.

-The light is what illuminates the scene.
-It can be natural – coming from the Sun directly (giving us shadows) or through the clouds; or artificial – coming from a bulb in the ceiling or from a flashgun on top of the camera.
+Light is what illuminates the scene.
+It can be natural – coming from the Sun directly (giving us shadows) or diffused through the clouds.
+Can also be artificial – coming from a bulb in the ceiling or from a flashgun on top of the camera.
 A bad light or inapropriate handling of it can ruin the shot, a good light can make it very special.
 Once you understand the light and learn handling it your pictures will be so much better.

 When these three elements come together nicely in one frame you most probably have a great photo.

-Here are some of my favourite quotes about street photography:
+Here are some of my favourite quotes that apply to street photography: